eahlberg/raspivideo/README.md

 raspivideo
 ==========

-Web interface for controlling video playback on Raspberry Pi.
+Simple web interface for controlling video playback on a Raspberry Pi.